 Katy Clarke of Untold Morsels

 The Mornington Peninsula wine region is just one hour south of Melbourne.
 As well as producing elegant Australian wines, the area is home to spectacular beaches, undulating green hills, and luxury experiences.
-No wonder it is a favorite destination to explore close to Melbourne.
+No wonder it is a favorite destination to explore close to Melbourne and a favorite spot for Australian wine tours.

 One of the premier wine regions in Australia, Mornington Peninsula wineries are famous for their Pinot Noir vintages.
 However they also produce some interesting dry and medium bodied Pinot Gris, Chardonnay, and Tempranillo wines